 - show_404() function displays an error if the accessed page does not exist.

 - log_message() function is used to write custom log messages.

-Hope these blogs gives you a clear view on Codeigniter coding standards but we’re about to share some advanced tricks for codeigniter so stay tuned with us and if you want a blog on interesting topic then don’t forget to share your thoughts on the comment section.
+Hope these blogs gives you a clear view on Codeigniter coding standards but we’re about to share some advanced tricks for Codeigniter so stay tuned with us and if you want a blog on the interesting topic then don’t forget to share your thoughts on the comment section.
 We love to hear from you and will surely come up with some of the best picks!